 Any questions, please call the office at 207.338.2222 or contact us via e-mail at: email@example.com

 The longest running group of its kind in the Midcoast area, the life drawing group at Waterfall Arts began over a decade ago.
 Anyone who has an interest in drawing from the figure can join this on-going, long running, non-instructional group.
 The models, both male and female, are different each week and the group is supportive and respectful.
 The poses tend to be long, one or two a session.
 Bring your own materials.
 We supply easels, drawing benches, and good music in the room.
-Saturday Life Drawing is an ongoing event - you can pay for six sessions at a…Find out more »
+Saturday Life Drawing is an ongoing event.
+The Spring Session runs April – June.
+You can…Find out more »

-Family Art Workshops is a series of monthly workshops where adult and child create side-by-side!
-Each project is designed to fully engage all ages and stages.
+Art Together Mornings is a series of memorable mornings where adult and child create side-by-side!
+Each project is designed to fully engage all ages and stages; parents get their hands dirty enjoying the materials, while being guided with tips on supporting their young artists’ creativity.
 Each adult-child group takes home whatever they make as a keepsake of their special morning.
-Through the series, families explore a variety of activities and feel the benefits of the unique experience of focused time spent creating together!Find out more »
+Through the Art Together Mornings series, families explore a variety of activities and feel the benefits of the unique experience of focused time spent creating together.Find out more »